frconor-ebook/meditations/_posts/2025-04-06-chalice-possumus-we-can.md

 It may take a bit of an effort to put down the newspaper and look at that child when that child is speaking to us, giving them our full attention.

-"Penance consists of putting up in a cheerful way the thousand and one little pinpricks of each day, diffusing situations of tension or discomfort, having the right words to say that help people pass over a difficult situation.
-It may be penance to keep up the job that we\'re involved in, even though we might have momentarily lost the enthusiasm with which we started it.
+"Penance consists in putting up in a cheerful way the thousand and one little pinpricks of each day," diffusing situations of tension or discomfort, having the right words to say that help people pass over a difficult situation.
+It may be penance to "keep up the job that we\'re involved in, even though we might have momentarily lost the enthusiasm with which we started it."

-It can be penance to eat whatever is placed in front of us, being grateful and happy with what we\'ve been served, without being fussy.
-For parents and for those whose work may involve supervision or teaching, it may be penance to correct whenever it\'s necessary---and that should be done bearing in mind the type of fault committed and also the situation of the person who needs to be helped, not letting oneself be swayed by subjective viewpoints, which can often be cowardly or sentimental."
+It can be penance to eat whatever is placed in front of us, being grateful and happy "with what we\'ve been served, without being fussy.
+For parents and for those whose work may involve supervision or teaching, it may be penance to correct whenever it\'s necessary.
+This should be done bearing in mind the type of fault committed and the situation of the person who needs to be helped, not letting oneself be swayed by subjective viewpoints, which can often be cowardly or sentimental.

-'A spirit of penance keeps us from becoming too attached to the vast amount of blueprints we have made for our future projects, where we have already foreseen our master strokes and brilliant successes.
-What joy we give to God when we are happy to lay aside our third-rate painting efforts and let him put in the features and colors of his choice' (St. Josemaría, *Friends of God,* Point 138).
+"A spirit of penance keeps us from becoming too attached to the vast amount of blueprints we have made for our future projects, where we have already foreseen our master strokes and brilliant successes.
+What joy we give to God when we are happy to lay aside our third-rate painting efforts and let him put in the features and colors of his choice!"
+(J. Escrivá, *Friends of God,* Point 138).

 Some mortifications are born out of service to others.
 The other disciples who had heard Our Lord\'s conversation with the two brothers were indignant.